 “Shepherds’ Cradle Song” by the Choir of Trinity College, Cambridge;

 Did you know…Christmas in Sweden and Finland runs from St. Lucia’s Day on December 13 to St. Knut’s Day on January 13?
 The Christmas tree is then taken down with these words of goodwill: “May God bless your Christmas.
 May it last until Easter!”
 January 13 is ‘tjugondag Knut’ or ‘tjugondedag jul’ – the twentieth day of Knut/Christmas.

 The Day in Detail:

 Mrs. C says: More and more people are lighting the outside of their houses with Christmas lights: dangling blue icicles from fascias, wrapping white lights around trees and bushes and bejewelling windows.
 Christmas trees sit proudly in bay windows, twinkling merrily, announcing Christmas is almost upon us.
 Driving – or being driven – through a neighbourhood of lights is lovely.
-Walking through such a neighbourhood is better still.
-Only then can you truly absorb all the beauty of decorated houses in and around your local streets.
-So make a point today to take an early evening stroll, wrapped up against the cold, to witness and savour all the illuminated Christmas magic that surrounds you.
+Walking through such a neighbourhood is also delightful.
+In car or on foot, you can truly absorb all the beauty of decorated houses in and around your local streets.
+Make a point today to take an early evening drive or stroll, wrapped up against the cold, to witness and savour all the illuminated Christmas magic that surrounds you.